 What Is Contract Management?

 Today’s chronically understaffed in-house legal teams, charged with managing contracts and mitigating related business risks, are often unable to keep pace.
 Rather than looking out for the best interests of the business — negotiating better deals, keeping ahead of agreement renewals or spotlighting risky contract clauses — they spend inordinate cycles on paper chasing, signature tracking and redline review.
+50% of business leaders report that contracting inefficiencies have resulted in lost business.

 In-house legal teams are being asked to do more with less, identifying and implementing the right tools, techniques and technology can mean the difference between unmanageable backlogs and efficient operations.